 Enhanced Oil Recovery (EOR) is a set of activities and techniques designed to reduce oil saturation and increase the oil recovery rate.
 In general, oil production is divided into 3 stages: primary, secondary and tertiary (improved).
 The tertiary method is also called as Enhanced Oil Recovery (EOR).

-Screening criteria on of which EOR method to deploy require a detailed analysis of field and its location, reasons of lower recovery rate following primary and secondary methods, is conducted to understand the strategy and what EOR approach to apply.
+Screening criteria on of which EOR method to deploy require a detailed analysis of a particular field and its location, reasons of lower recovery rate following primary and secondary methods, is conducted to understand the strategy and what EOR approach to apply.
 Due to a number of reasons, both technical and commercial, EOR makes economic sense in larger fields.

 EOR is divided into 4 distinctive categories as shown below.

-After long years of production, the recovery rate in most of the GCC fields is coming to a point, whereby focusing on EOR considerations become more and more important - most oil fields in the region have been under primary and secondary production for decades.
-Although most of the fields did not require any EOR yet, some of the EOR projects in the GCC are one of the world's biggest and challenging, whereby the most advanced technology is used.
+After long years of production, the recovery rate in most of the fields in the GCC is coming to a point, whereby focusing on EOR considerations become more and more important - most oil fields in the region have been under primary and secondary production for decades.
+Although the fields do not require any EOR yet, some of the EOR projects in the GCC are one of the world's biggest and challenging, whereby the most advanced technology is used.
 Those include steam injection and polymer flooding in Oman, gas injection in UAE and CO2 pilot projects in UAE, Saudi Arabia and Qatar, with more steam injection projects on the way in Kuwait.
 Oman is the regional leader in EOR projects and has implemented thermal, chemical and gas injections projects.
 It is estimated that by 2020, EOR production in Oman will be around 22% (PDO).

-As a result of growing population and efforts to maintain and increase oil production, here in the GCC, it is becoming more challenging to meet the demand for natural gas to cater for power generation, gas re-injection projects and steam generation.
+As a result of growing population and efforts to maintain and increase oil production in the GCC, it is becoming more challenging to meet the demand for natural gas to cater for power generation, gas re-injection projects and steam generation.
 Hence, focus on other EOR methods, such as chemical and CO2, will be evident in the years to come.

 CO2 EOR projects are gaining more traction, not only because of its favorable economics, but also as part of sustainable practices, as well as preserving natural gas used for gas injection, for power generation purposes and alike.
 There have been a number of research centers established in UAE, Qatar and Saudi Arabia to make progress in applying CO2 EOR in the region.
 NOCs in the region are taking proactive steps to establish a knowledge base and expertise ahead of time.

-EOR is challenging and time consuming and ineffective screening may result in lower-than-expected recovery rates.
+EOR is challenging and time-consuming and ineffective screening may result in lower-than-expected recovery rates.
 It is a common practice to conduct small trial projects to understand which EOR technique delivers best project economics.
 In addition, environmental impact and effects of chemicals could be best understood in smaller projects.